 -

-I've added to this file of instructive example just about every time I had to look up how to do anything with SQLite.
+I've added to this file of instructive examples just about every time I had to look up how to do anything with SQLite.
 By now I rarely have to look anywhere else for examples of how to use SQLite.

 -